Adarsh-Barik/MinimalMaterialCV/README.md

 4. Unleash your creativity.

 ## Screenshot <a name="screenshot" />
 Please download the example CV (`cv1.pdf`).
 Preview in git loses some minor details.
-Here are few screenshot for your references:
+Here are few screenshots for your reference:
 ### One page (without image) <a name="woi" />
 ![alt tag] (https://raw.githubusercontent.com/Adarsh-Barik/MinimalMaterialCV/master/example/cv1.jpg)
 ### One page (with image) <a name="wi" />